This is a bulleted FAQ on starting and running your own business. No joke.

 When you have fewer than six months’ burn in the bank and you aren’t getting revenues growing fast enough.

-36) What other reasons should one fire an employee?
+47) For what other reasons should someone fire an employee?

 - When they gossip.